SilverLakeDev/Apigee-Toolkit/README.md

 “Checklists” - To ensure the customer is ready and we are as well a few checklists to use at specific points in the engagement to gauge customer readiness and to identify training needs either prior to or during an engagement.

-If you want to contribute but don’t want to deal with taxonomy or format you can drop the items into the “Contribution Bucket” at the root folder.
+If you want to contribute but don’t want to deal with taxonomy or format you can drop the items into the “Contribution Bucket” at the root folder. # Please be sure to remove any customer names before sharing. #